Rugby union positions: Number eight

 A scrum is preparing to engage.
 The front row consists of two props on either side of the hooker.
 The number eight can be seen standing up at the back, while the flankers are bound on the side.

-The number eight, or eighthman in South Africa, binds between the locks at the back of the scrum, providing extra weight at the push.
+The number eight, or eighthman in South Africa, usually binds between the locks at the back of the scrum, providing extra weight at the push.
 Number eights interact with the scrum-half at the back of the scrum to control and provide clean ball for the backs.
 They can also pick the ball from the back of the scrum and run with it or pass it to the scrum-half.
 At line-outs, they can be either another jumper or a lifter.
 Around the field, they have a similar set of responsibilities as the flankers at the breakdown.
 Number eights are often strong ball carriers and run off the backs in an attempt to break through or push past the opposition's defensive line.

 Number eights in the International Rugby Hall of Fame include: Mervyn Davies (Wales and British and Irish Lions), Morne du Plessis (South Africa), Brian Lochore (New Zealand) and Hennie Muller (South Africa).

 Flanker

 The flanker's role is to tackle the opposition and try to steal the ball.
 The openside flanker (number 7) binds to the side of the scrum that covers the greatest area, while the blindside flanker (number 6) covers the side nearest the side-line.
 They bind loosely to the side of the scrum, but still play an important role in keeping the props tight by pushing at an angle.
 They should be the first forward to a breakdown from a scrum or line-out and are expected to link with the backline or secure the ball at the tackle.
 Both positions have a high workrate, meaning the players need to be fit, fast and good at reading the opposition's attacking plays.

 During open play if they have not made the tackle they usually stand in the loose next to the ruck or maul.
 This allows them to arrive quickly at the next tackle.
 The blindside is generally the larger of the two and usually acts as a third jumping option at the line-out.
 The openside flanker is usually faster than the blindside, with good opensides excellent at turning over the ball at the tackle.
-Teams often use their openside flankers to 'charge' the opposition fly-half, putting pressure on him and forcing him to rush his decision-making, kicking or passing.
-Blindside flankers also have the task of stopping any attempt by the opposition's number eight to run with the ball around the blindside of a scrum.

 Flankers in the International Rugby Hall of Fame include: Dave Gallaher, Michael Jones, Ian Kirkpatrick, Graham Mourie (all New Zealand), Francois Pienaar (South Africa), Jean Prat (France), Jean-Pierre Rives (France), Fergus Slattery (Ireland and Lions), and Wavell Wakefield (England).
 Pienaar and Prat are also members of the IRB Hall of Fame.